nasa/CompDam_DGD/readme.md

 #### Model 2: Placeholder

 #### Model 3, 4, 5: Fiber kinking theory (FKT)
-A model based on Budiansky's fiber kinking theory from [Budiansky 1983](https://doi.org/10.1016/0045-7949(83)90141-4), [Budiansky and Fleck 1993](https://doi.org/10.1016/0022-5096(93)90068-Q), and [Budiansky et al. 1998](https://doi.org/10.1016/S0022-5096(97)00042-2) implemented using the DGD framework to model in-plane (1-2) and/or out-of-plane (1-3) fiber kinking.
-The model is described in detail in [Bergan et al. 2018](https://arc.aiaa.org/doi/10.2514/6.2018-1221), [Bergan and Jackson 2018](http://dpi-proceedings.com/index.php/asc33/article/view/26003), and [Bergan 2019](https://arc.aiaa.org/doi/abs/10.2514/6.2019-1548).
+A model based on Budiansky's fiber kinking theory from [Budiansky (1983)](https://doi.org/10.1016/0045-7949(83)90141-4), [Budiansky and Fleck (1993)](https://doi.org/10.1016/0022-5096(93)90068-Q), and [Budiansky et al. (1998)](https://doi.org/10.1016/S0022-5096(97)00042-2) implemented using the DGD framework to model in-plane (1-2) and/or out-of-plane (1-3) fiber kinking.
+The model is described in detail in [Bergan et al. (2018)](https://arc.aiaa.org/doi/10.2514/6.2018-1221), [Bergan and Jackson (2018)](http://dpi-proceedings.com/index.php/asc33/article/view/26003), and [Bergan (2019)](https://arc.aiaa.org/doi/abs/10.2514/6.2019-1548).
 The model accounts for fiber kinking due to shear instability by considering an initial fiber misalignment, nonlinear shear stress-strain behavior via Ramberg-Osgood, and geometric nonlinearity.
 Fiber failure can be introduced by specifying a critical fiber rotation angle.

 The required material properties are: XC, YC, wkb, alpha0, alpha_PL, and n_PL.
 The [feature flag](#controlling-which-features-are-enabled) for fiber compression should be set to '3', '4', or '5' to activate this model feature.
 Model '3' enables in-plane (1-2 plane) fiber kinking.
 Model '4' enables out-of-plane (1-3 plane) fiber kinking.
 Model '5' enables fiber kinking in both planes (uncoupled).
 This feature requires 25 state variables to be defined and initialized.
 The relevant state variables are:
 - `CDM_phi0_12`: initial fiber misalignment (radians) in the 1-2 plane.
 - `CDM_phi0_13`: initial fiber misalignment (radians) in the 1-3 plane.
 - `CDM_gamma_12`: rotation of the fibers due to loading (radians) in the 1-2 plane.
 - `CDM_gamma_13`: rotation of the fibers due to loading (radians) in the 1-3 plane.
 - `CDM_Fbi`: the components of the first column of `Fm` used for decomposing the element where `i=1,2,3`.

 The current fiber misalignment is `CDM_phi0_1i + CDM_gamma_1i` where `i=2 or 3`.

 The initial conditions for the state variable `CDM_phi0_12` and `CDM_phi0_13` determine the initial fiber misalignments as described in [initial conditions](#initial-conditions).

-A fiber failure criterion described in [Bergan and Jackson 2018](http://dpi-proceedings.com/index.php/asc33/article/view/26003) is implemented to represent the material behavior in confined conditions under large strains (post failure).
+A fiber failure criterion described in [Bergan and Jackson (2018)](http://dpi-proceedings.com/index.php/asc33/article/view/26003) is implemented to represent the material behavior in confined conditions under large strains (post failure).
 The fiber failure criterion is satisfied when

 *&phi;* &ge; *&phi;*<sub>ff,c</sub>

 where *&phi;* is the current fiber rotation.
-Once the fiber failure critierion is satisfied, the plastic shear strain is held constant.
+Once the fiber failure criterion is satisfied, the plastic shear strain is held constant.
 The value for *&phi;*<sub>ff,c</sub> is defined as the parameter `fkt_fiber_failure_angle` since it is not a well-defined material property.
 The fiber failure criterion is disabled when *&phi;*<sub>ff,c</sub> < 0.
 The same angle is used for in-plane and out-of-plane kinking.

 The fiber kinking theory model implemented here is preliminary and has some known shortcomings and caveats:
 - The model has only been tested for C3D8R.
 Limited application with C3D6 demonstrated issues.
 No testing has been completed for other element types.